CamCove-Crichton/Champs-Game/README.md

 ### Unfixed Bugs
 - Would like to finesse styling with the h3 headings in the question area div across all forms of media queries for a better responsive design
-- Need to find the bug for the keydown === "Enter" that is enabling the level buttons after clearing the message box - I think I have found the error is in the gameLevels() - need to come back to it
 - Need to find the bug that is displaying the 'Correct Answer' message after you win the game and close the 'Winner' message after you click the 'OK' button on the 'Winner' message
+- Need to fix the bug when the 'Select Level' message appears, it is not responding to clicks or keydown events

 ## Credits